stacyyuu/reading-notes/201/class-04.md

 `myName();`

 2. What is the difference between a parameter and an argument?
-- **Parameters** are values that need to be included inside fuction parenthesis to make sure it does its job properly.
+- **Parameters** are values that need to be included inside function parenthesis to make sure it does its job properly.
 - Parameters are properties of a function. *Aliases* for the values that will be passed to the function.
 - **Arguments** are properties of a particular call to a function.
 The actual values of the function.